Getting a Handle on Hanger

 Sound familiar?

-You might not be an inherently irritable person; you’re just hangry.
-The combination of hungry and angry has become a part of popular culture, but the phenomenon it describes is more than a meme.
+You might not be an inherently irritable person; maybe you’re just hangry.
+The combination of hungry and angry has become a part of popular vocabulary, but the phenomenon it describes is more than a meme.
 “Hanger” is a real emotional state rooted in biology, psychology, and the constant conversation between body and mind.

 Hunger and the Brain